Julian-Z98/ScaffoldGenerator/README.md

 because of the way terminal rings considered for removal are determined.
 If the removal of all ring atoms from the scaffold would result in a disconnected structure, the respective ring is not considered terminal and not considered for removal.
 Rule 5 can therefore be considered less relevant in Scaffold Generator's Scaffold Tree generation than in the original method.
-Additionally, prioritization rules 4 and 5 have been combined in this implementation.<p>
+Additionally, prioritization rules 4 and 5 have been combined in this implementation because they are based on the same scaffold characteristic.<p>

-In the basic ring removal routine of [Schuffenhauer et al.](https://doi.org/10.1021/ci600338x), double bonds are inserted into non-aromatic rings after the removal of an adjacent aromatic ring to conserve correct hybridization states (compare Scheme 3a).
+In the basic ring removal routine of [Schuffenhauer et al.](https://doi.org/10.1021/ci600338x), double bonds are inserted into
+**non-aromatic** rings after the removal of an adjacent **aromatic** ring to conserve correct hybridization states (compare Scheme 3a).
-In Scaffold Generator, these double bonds are also inserted into the remaining rings if they are aromatic as well.<p>
+In Scaffold Generator, these double bonds are also inserted into the remaining rings if they are **aromatic** as well.
+<br>For this reason, prioritization rule 7 (see below) can be considered less significant in our implementation, since
+hybridisation and aromaticity should be preserved by the basic ring removal routine in more cases than originally intended.<p>

 Prioritization rule 7 from the [Scaffold Tree publication](https://doi.org/10.1021/ci600338x) states "A Fully Aromatic Ring System Must Not Be Dissected in a Way That the Resulting System Is Not Aromatic Any More".
 In Scaffold Generator,